-Setting Up the Product
+Setting up the product

-Setting Up the Product
+Setting up the product

 The Axis product can be configured by users with administrator or operator rights.
-To open the product's Setup pages, click Setup in the top right-hand corner of the Live View page.
+Click Setup in the top right-hand corner of the Live View page.

 - Administrators have unrestricted access to all settings. - Operators have access to all settings except System Options